rjferna/DataIngestionApplication/README.md

       ```

 # **Spark Container**
+The Spark **controller.py** script takes two system arguments.
+The first argument is the `connection_name` from the `ingestion_connection_info` table and, the
-The Spark **template.py** can be used to connect to the Postgres Database so we can collect the encrypted GCP Keyfile credentials.
+`application_name` from the `spark_config` table.
+As the script runs it will connect to the Postgres Database so we can collect the encrypted GCP Keyfile credentials
-Then in  the **gcp_common.py** script we will access a BigQuery table and store the results into a pandas DataFrame which is returned
-to the main script.
-Lastly, we convert the Pandas DataFrame into a Spark DataFrame for our spark scripting.
-You can view the
-**linear_regression_example.py** for a more detailed example.

-* **TO DO:**
-    * Create Spark metadata configuration table which holds the configuration values for a specific spark script.
-        * Examples:
-            * spark.executor.instances (e.g. "4", "5", "10")
-            * spark.executor.memory (e.g. "8g", "10g", "12g")
-            * spark.executor.cores (e.g. "4", "8", "16")
-            * spark.driver.memory (e.g. "4g", "8g", "12g")
-            * spark.driver.cores (e.g. "2","3")
-            * spark.sql.autoBroadcastJoinThreshold (e.g. "-1", "128000000")
+which will be used to access the target GCP project and the contents of the spark script that will be executing.
+It also collects the Spark Session builder configurations
+which the controller will set internally which it than passes to the spark script contents we collected from the GCP bucket.
+With this setup we only need to update the
+spark configurations within postgres database.

-            * spark.sql.shuffle.partitions (e.g. "200")
+* **Example**
-            * spark.sql.spark.sql.broadcastTimeout (e.g. "900", "1200")

-    * TBD ...
+    * ```
+      spark-submit controller.py gcs_coincap testexecution
+      ```